nakshatra-tomar/Hotel-Management-DBMS/README.md

 3. **Clone the Repository:**
-   - Clone this repository to your local machine using git clone <repository-url>.
+   - Clone this repository to your local machine using git clone https://github.com/nakshatra-tomar/Hotel-Management-DBMS.git.

 4. **Set Up the Java Application:**
    - Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).